mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 Linear regression, Chi-Square, outlier analysis, and visualizations conducted using Python, Pandas, Plotly, and Matplotlib.

-The full presentation of the project can be found here: <link>
+The full presentation of the project can be found here: https://github.com/mocchicone/Covid-19-Outcomes-in-Washington-State/blob/master/COVID-19%20Presentation.pptx

 ## **Summary:**